hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/0200-syntax.md

 You can use object.property to access dataset fields and definitions.

 - `dataset.fieldName` Referencing a field from a dataset
 - `moduleName.definition` Referencing an attribute from a module

 <pre>
     <EclCode
-    code="
-    MyDataset.FieldName;
-    MyModule.ExportedValue;
-    ">
+    code="MyDataset.FieldName;
+    MyModule.ExportedValue;">
     </EclCode>
 </pre>